 Breeding and raising minnows is a rewarding task.
 They are common pets that are spawned in home aquariums.
 They reproduce quickly and you can help them throughout the process by providing appropriate structures and conditions.
-We’ll go over the different species of pet minnows, how fast each pet minnow species reproduces, and what you can do to help them along.
+We’ll go over the different species of pet minnows, how fast each reproduces, and what you can do to help them along.
 We’ll also review some pet fish care basics to help you get started.
 Let’s dive in.

 - Fathead minnows are by far the most popular species.
 They’re typically silver in color and, true to their name, have larger than average heads.

 - Rosy red minnows are similar to the fathead, though they’re an orange color with a golden-colored middle.

 - White cloud minnows have a white-silvery body with bright red dorsal fins and tails.
 They’re a little more elusive than fathead minnows as they originate from Asia.

 - Golden white cloud minnows are a color variant of the white cloud species.
 Their bodies are shimmery gold with red markings on their faces and tails.
 You can usually find these in brick-and-mortar pet stores or online.

 Almost all minnows have a peaceful temperament, meaning they won’t display aggressive behavior even when placed with multiple other fish species.